Carniverous19/helium-DIY-middleman/README.md

 Each gateway should have a unique `"gateway_ID"` or MAC address.
 These will be the MAC addresses of the virtual gateways that interface with miners.
 These don't have to match the MAC address of any physical gateway but if they dont it means they cannot transmit actual RF packets.
 The corresponding miner would be *receive only*.
-If you want transmit commands from a miner to actually be transmitted over LoRa the `"gateway_ID"` should match the MAC address for one of the real miners sending data to this software.
+If you want transmit commands from a miner to actually be transmitted over LoRa the `"gateway_ID"` should match the MAC address for one of the physical gateways sending data to this software.
 This limitation can be removed with additional software to allow independently mapping miners to transmitting gateways.

 Note: all received packets from any gateway will be sent to ALL miners but transmit commands from a miner will be sent to at most one gateway.

 ### Configuration files for gateways
-Each gateway should have a unique `gateway_ID`.
+Each physical gateway should have a unique `gateway_ID`.
 These don't have to match with any virtual gateway.
 See limitations mentioned above for why you may want to match a virtual gateway MAC address.
 The `serv_port_up` and `serv_port_down` of each gateway should match the port you set with the `-p` or `--port` arguement when starting `gateways2miners.py`.

 ### Example Setup